mathesar-foundation/mathesar-wiki/team/responsibilities/gsoc.md

 ## Final proposal review

 Performed in two passes.
 First pass is that the spammy or obviously unfitting proposals are filtered out.
 Likely performed by the owner.
 Second pass is where the mentors evaluate proposals for the projects they are mentoring.
 All of this is done in the [final proposal review spreadsheet](#final-proposal-review-spreadsheet).
 The final proposal rankings are derived by sorting the approved proposals on their overall scores.

+In the second pass, each proposal for a given project idea has the same three reviewers.
+Two of them are the project idea's mentors.
+The third is another member of the team, preferably someone with an outside perspective on the project idea.

+Effort is put in so that the workload distribution between the reviewers is equal-ish and/or practical.

 ### Final proposal review instructions